 Venngage employees have recently started to work remotely.
 To help us manage our day-to-day, our leadership team put together this handy infographic on handling self-isolation:

 The 2019-nCoV or coronavirus outbreak has been labeled a global health emergency by the World Health Organization.
 This declaration lets the WHO coordinate a response to the outbreak across international borders and put certain travel restrictions in place if necessary.

 Here are answers to some of the most common questions people have been asking about the coronavirus.

 What is coronavirus?

 Coronavirus is a common virus that can cause upper respiratory infections in your throat, nose or sinuses.
-Most coronaviruses are not very dangerous to humans if treated correctly, but the 2019-nCoV infection has led to almost 500 deaths over the past few months.
+Most coronaviruses are not very dangerous to humans if treated correctly, but the 2019-nCoV infection has led to over 8000 deaths worldwide (data sourced March 19, 2020).

 The CDC has reported that this new infection can also cause a fever, coughing or shortness of breath in people.

 The symptoms of coronavirus include coughing, a runny nose, sore throat, and a fever.
 Because these symptoms are common with other illnesses, if you have any of these symptoms and have had any contact with someone who has recently traveled to China, you should see a doctor.

 The 2019-nCoV infection can also cause a fever, cough, and shortness of breath in infected people.